Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Abstract

 \section{Abstract}

-We study the geometric and physical foundations of Finsler gravity theories with metric compatible connections defined on tangent bundles, or (pseudo) Riemannian manifolds.
-There are analyzed alternatives to Einstein gravity (including theories with broken local Lorentz invariance) and shown how general relativity and modifications can be equivalently re--formulated in Finsler like variables.
+We study the geometric and physical foundations of Finsler gravity theories with metric compatible connections defined on tangent bundles, or (pseudo) Riemannian manifolds, endowed with nonholonomic frame structure.
+There are considered several generalizations and alternatives to Einstein gravity including modifications with broken local Lorentz invariance.
+It is also shown how such theories (and general relativity) can be equivalently re--formulated in Finsler like variables.
 We focus on prospects in modern cosmology and Finsler acceleration of Universe.

-All known formalisms are outlined - anholonomic frames with associated nonlinear connection structure, the geometry of the Levi--Civita and Finsler type connections, all defined by the same metric structure, Einstein equations in standard form and/or with nonholonomic/ Finsler variables -- and the following topics are discussed:\ motivation for Finsler gravity; generalized principles of equivalence and covariance; fundamental geometric/ physical structures; field equations and nonholonomic constraints; equivalence with other models of gravity and viability criteria.

 Einstein--Finsler gravity theories are elaborated following almost the same principles as in the general relativity theory but extended to Finsler metrics and connections.
-Gravity models with anisotropy can be defined on (co) tangent bundles or on nonholonomic pseudo--Riemanni\-an manifolds.
-In the second case, Finsler geometries can be modelled as exact solutions in Einstein gravity.
-Finally, some examples of generic off--diagonal metrics and generalized connections, defining anisotropic cosmological Einstein--Finsler spaces are analyzed; certain criteria for Finsler accelerating evolution are formulated.
+Finally, some examples of generic off--diagonal metrics and generalized connections, defining anisotropic cosmological Einstein--Finsler spaces are analyzed; certain criteria for the Finsler accelerating evolution are formulated.